wartremover/wartremover/OTHER-WAYS.md

 ## Apache Maven

-You can use WartRemove in Maven by employing it as a compilerPlugin to scala-maven-plugin:
+You can use WartRemover in Maven by employing it as a compilerPlugin to scala-maven-plugin:

 ```xml
 <build>